From prediction markets to interpretable collective intelligence: Main results

 Then by the third item of~\ref{srm_it5}, the round~$k$ cannot be the last.

-If the expert~$m$ satisfies the third item of \ref{it:eff2} and joins to $e_k$, then by the same reason as above, he or she will have $ \pi_m\big(\bm\omega\big[q^c_{k_\infty}\big]\big) = q_k^c $ and we will have a contradiction with the second item of~\ref{srm_it5}. \end{proof} First, we note that item~\ref{it:m3} concerns a robustness property that, for example, the median has, provided $|e_1| > 2$.
-This can be seen as a model of the real situation discussed in Section~\ref{subsec:sr_reality}, where we impose a restriction on the expert's budgets and rely on the stability of the estimate~$\hat{\bm\mu}_t$ of the market-driven median $\bm\mu(\bm\omega,\bm E)$.
+If the expert~$m$ satisfied the condition of the second item of \ref{it:eff3} and joined to~$e_k$, then by the same reason as above, he or she would have $ \pi_m\big(\bm\omega\big[q^c_{k_\infty}\big]\big) = q_k^c $ and we would have a contradiction with the second item of~\ref{srm_it5}. \end{proof}

+First, we note that item~\ref{it:m3} concerns a robustness property that is fulfilled if, for example, the price can be calculated as the median of beliefs.
+This can be seen as a model of the real situation discussed in Appendix~\ref{subsec:sr_reality}, where we rely (instead of the price) on the so-called market-driven median of experts' beliefs.

 Second, we note that it may be expected that the described equilibrium will naturally arise if we publicly offer the experts to trade as though the market will be resolved in accordance with~$\bm\omega$, and to share their information in order for the system to be able to model this.